smeenka/foc-simple/examples/README.md

 |test-velocity|Test FOC in velocity mode with angle sensor feedback|
 test-shell-sec|Test the command line user interface, with no FOC configured, and loaded| Does show that the user interface can even run without any active FOC.
 User interface is fully decoupled from ccontrol layer
 |test-shell|Test the foc library with the command line user interface|Full operation of foc motors via the serial command line interface|

+## Embassy compared to RTIC

+RTIC 2.0 seems to me more suited for the foc application than Embassy, because different parts of the application can run on on different priority levels.

+Current the Embassy example implementation has a big flaw: the serial communication is not buffered, and interfering with the motor operation.
+Especially the command **help** does interfere, as it does printout the long help text.

+The RTIC implementation does use the same command interpretator, but does not has this flaw, as the foc control layer runs on a higer priority then the command interpretator.